 Pakistan - 54%

-Some of this land was strategically important (such as the Wakhan corridor disputed with Afghanistan) or extremely rich in resources (such as the Pamir mountain range disputed with Tajikistan).
+resources (such as the Pamir mountain range disputed with Tajikistan).
 Yet, China just handed them over without any fuss - and without demanding anything in return.

-China has also not reiterated its claims on a majority of the territory which was seized from it by the numerous unequal treaties (even if it meant being cut off from the strategic Sea of Japan).
+territory which was seized from it by the numerous unequal treaties (even if it meant being cut off from the strategic Sea of Japan).
 The grey portion of the map below was part of Qing dynasty in 1820, and was subsequently snatched from it via unequal treaties.
 Astonishingly, the PRC pursued claims on only 7% of these territories.

-of the territory seized from it (in grey above)
+China pursued claims on only 7% of the territory seized from it (in grey above) |

 China generally attacks only when it has been taken advantage of or construed as weak, or when the enemy is at its very doorstep, such as the Korean war.
 The Sino-Indian war of 1962 stands as a textbook example of this strategy.
 The Indian Prime Minister Nehru rejected all Chinese offers for negotiations, constituted a "Forward Policy" of pushing forward to enemy lines, and made belligerent statements about China ("I have ordered the Indian army to throw out the Chinese"), implicitly announcing Indian intentions to attack.
 Some Indian outposts went even further into China than Chinese ones.
 China correctly interpreted these actions as hostile.
 Viewing India through the prism of British imperialist intentions on Tibet (as India had made itself the British successor in all matters regarding Tibet and China) didn't need much convincing after that.
 Nehru ignored China's diplomatic protests and never thought that it would have the guts to fight back.